-Summer internship proposals are due in mid-April, and the deadline date is listed on the Academic Calendar sent to campus each fall and is available to students on the Registrar’s website.
+Summer internship experience requests are due in mid-April, and the deadline date is listed on the Academic Calendar sent to campus each fall and is available to students on the Registrar’s website.

 Experience requests for fall and spring internships are due by the first day of classes for the respective term.

 Withdrawal from an internship course is not permitted unless there are extenuating circumstances.
 This must be discussed with your Faculty Sponsor and the Internship Director.
 There may be financial ramifications if funding had been granted.

 If an off-campus Undergraduate Research experience (UGR 020, for 0 credit) has been pre-approved by departmental faculty and does not offer any compensation, it can be considered an Undergraduate Research Internship and would be eligible for funding.
-UGR internships require a UGR internship proposal and are subject internship deadlines and policies.
+UGR internships require a UGR internship Experience Planning Form and are subject internship deadlines and policies.

 Berea encourages international experiences through the Center for International Education (such as study abroad or BIST).
 Internships in international settings are only approved if they meet certain requirements, and funding is limited.